-When it comes to baby gear and toys, BabyGearLab has expertise and knowledge (thanks to nearly a decade of testing), to help recommend a product to meet your needs.
-Leading this review is Molly Bradac, Research Analyst, and Nanny, with over 14 years of experience.
+When it comes to baby gear and toys, BabyGearLab has expertise and knowledge (thanks to nearly a decade of testing) to help recommend a product to meet your needs.
+Leading our review is Molly Bradac, Senior Review Editor, and Nanny with over 14 years of experience.
 Molly knows the ins and outs of creating fun activities enriched with learning opportunities, and outdoor play falls right in her wheelhouse.
-Each product in our review was researched, purchased, and rigorously hands-on tested to find the best of the category, and identify key similarities and differences through side-by-side comparison.
+Each product in our review was researched, purchased, and rigorously hands-on tested to find the best of the category and identify key similarities and differences through side-by-side comparison.

 Analysis and Test Results

-Lots of filling, watering, play, and experimentation went into our hands-on testing.
+We enlisted little testers' help for our review, and lots of filling, watering, and garden play went into our hands-on testing.

 Most kid watering cans are plastic because children are not always careful nor mindful, so they are less likely to break or dent from drops.
-The only product in our review that is not plastic, but is the Kinderific Gardening Set and Watering Can, which is metal.
+The only product in our review that is not plastic, but metal, is the Kinderific Gardening Set and Watering Can.
 Most of the plastic watering cans in our review feel durable and sturdy, including the Melissa and Doug Chameleon Watering Can and the Green Toys Watering Can.

-A watering can typically sports a spout or rosette sprinkler end.
-If you are watering delicate flowers or seedlings, the rosette sprinkler end is best because it offers a gentler shower, which is less likely to snap stems.
+Typically, watering cans have a spout or rosette sprinkler end.
+If you are watering delicate flowers or seedlings, the rosette sprinkler end is best because it offers a gentler shower and less likely to snap stems.
 Most of the products in our review feature this end, including the Melissa and Doug Pretty Petals Watering Can and the Gowi Watering Can.
 However, a watering can with a slender, long spout produces a steady stream, which is best for reaching plant roots or hanging pots.
 The Melissa and Doug Chameleon Watering Can, Cado Elephant Watering Can, and the Novelty Gnome Watering Can fit this profile.

-Children are naturally curious creatures, who are eager to discover and help, so equip them with a watering can and invite them to help care for houseplants or backyard gardens.
-Plus, they will learn important life skills, like responsibility and kindness, along the way.
-We are confident there is a kid watering can here that will meet your family's needs and budget.
-And, like flowers, watch your little one grow and flourish as they learn.
+Children are naturally curious creatures, eager to discover and help, so equip them with a watering can and invite them to help care for houseplants or backyard gardens.
+Plus, they will learn essential life skills along the way, like responsibility and kindness.
+We are confident our lineup includes a kid watering can that will meet your family's needs and budget.
+And, like flowers and plants, watch your little one grow and flourish as they learn.

 — Molly Bradac